Course responsible:Morten Skaugen

 The students should have acquired a fundamental understanding of the proteomics discipline, to a point where they should be able to employ this analysis platform in their own work.

-Contact with teachers during lectures and exercises.
+Contact with the teachers in the lectures and during the laboratory exercises.

 - Biochemistry equivalent to KJB201.